What is 20 hours in Yosemite like? In our case, it was 1/2 terrible and 1/2 awesome.

 After some vegetable soup, mashed potatoes, and Gatorade at the lodge, we were ready to get some rest.
 We had to drive all the way across the park to our campsite.
 We set up our tent in the dark once again and got some much needed sleep.

 When we woke up we were both feeling much better and we were excited about our hike to Vernal Fall.
 Back in 2014, we did a portion of the hike, but it was too hot to finish.
-Plus, Marlaina had just started to hike and didn’t feel ready to do a trail like that.
+Plus, Niner had just started to become a hiker and didn’t feel ready to do a trail like that.

 We got to the trailhead pretty early and there were already lots of people.
 Navigating our way up the trail, through the folks in flip flops and the selfie-obsessed tourist teenagers we found ourselves at the “Mist Trail.”
 It is certainly named accurately!
 As soon as we got there we could see and feel the mist from the waterfall.

 We put on our rain coats and made our way up the steep trail.
 The mist was so thick that it formed a rainbow!